patrickboateng/geolysis/docs/soil_classification.md

     The group index must be mentioned even when it is zero to indicate that the soil has been classified as per **AASHTO** classification system.

-## Approximate Equivalence Between AASHTO and USC sytem
+## Approximate Equivalence Between AASHTO and USC system

 | AASHTO System | USCS (most probable) |
 | ------------- | :------------------: |